Suppose you conduct a two-tailed hypothesis test at the 5% signif... | Study Prep in Pearson+

 B

-Fail to reject the null hypothesis because the test statistic does not fall in the critical region.
+Reject the null hypothesis because is greater than the critical value for .

 C